rosenpass/rosenpass/papers/whitepaper.md

 ### EKEM

 Key encapsulation mechanism used with the ephemeral KEM keypairs in Rosenpass.
 The public keys of these keypairs need to be transmitted over the wire during the protocol.
-We use Kyber-512 [@kyber], which has been selected in the NIST post-quantum cryptography competition and claims to be as hard to break as 128-bit AES.
+We use Kyber-512\footnote{The exact Kyber version is from the NIST-Competition, Round 3: \par https://pq-crystals.org/kyber/data/kyber-submission-nist-round3.zip \par https://pq-crystals.org/kyber/data/kyber-specification-round3-20210804.pdf}[@kyber], which has been selected in the NIST post-quantum cryptography competition and claims to be as hard to break as 128-bit AES.
 Its ciphertexts, public keys, and private keys are 768, 800, and 1632 bytes long, respectively, providing a good balance for our use case as both a public key and a ciphertext have to be transmitted during the handshake.

 ```pseudorust
 EKEM::enc(public_key) -> (ciphertext, shared_key)